omertalmi5/omertalmi5-selenium-grid-with-jenkins-plugin/README.md

 docker build -t imagename .
 docker run imagename

+Another option is do it together: docker build -t imagename . docker-compose up

 In the tutorial he uses jar because he wants ude only jre and not jdk because he wants thinner image as much